jjjj12212/Archipelago-BanjoTooie/README.md

 - Musical Notes/Treble Clef are scattered throughout Archipelago games **(if Possible / requires feedback if its a good option)**

 # Shoutouts
 Huge thank you for the following individuals / teams.
-Without them, this project would not gotten this far:
+Without them, this project would not have gotten this far:
  - @OktoRose
  - <a href='https://github.com/Isotarge/ScriptHawk'>ScriptHawk</a>
  - <a href="https://github.com/kaptainkohl/BTRandoLUA">Kaptainkohl - Banjo Tooie Randomizer</a>